mesosphere/kudo-spark-operator/MONITORING.md

-The `kudo-spark-operator` is able to seamlessly integrated with Prometheus, which is installed within [Prometheus operator](https://github.com/coreos/prometheus-operator).
+The `kudo-spark-operator` is seamlessly integrating with Prometheus, which is installed via [Prometheus operator](https://github.com/coreos/prometheus-operator).
-Integration with other Prometheus distributions, like kube-prometheus, wasn't tested.

 The `prometheus-operator` uses crafted services discovery approach, introducing `ServiceMonitor` kind.
-Prometheus Operator relies on ServiceMonitor kind which describes the set of targets to be monitored.
+Prometheus Operator relies on `ServiceMonitor` kind which describes the set of targets to be monitored.
-KUDO Spark Operator configures ServiceMonitors for both the Operator and submitted Spark Applications automatically when monitoring is enabled.
+KUDO Spark Operator configures `ServiceMonitor`s for both the Operator and submitted Spark Applications automatically when monitoring is enabled.

 #### Configuring Spark Operator and Spark Application metrics export to Prometheus